Live Chat Now

 • Financial institutions: Banks, insurance companies and accounting firms all hire forensic accounting professionals.
 In accounting firms, they typically work in advisory departments, but some larger firms may have separate forensic accounting divisions.
 In banks and insurance companies, forensic accountants assess insurance claims, review documents and detect fraud or non-compliance with laws.

 • Risk Consulting: Risk management consultants are used by large businesses to protect their financial interests and reduce potential losses.
 Companies may conduct independent reviews of each other’s finances prior to finalizing a merger or acquisition.
-Or, a company may want to conduct an independent assessment of its own financial records and want advice on how to navigate an inquiry by a regulatory agency.
+Or companies or professional organizations may want to conduct independent assessments of their own financial records and want advice on how to navigate an inquiry by a regulatory agency.

 Forensic Accounting Education and Certifications